Explanation in Mathematics

 - Woodward, J., 2003, Making Things Happen: A Theory of Causal Explanation, Oxford: Oxford University Press.

-- Cariani, F., “Lange on Mathematical Induction”, unpublished typescript.
+- Cariani, F., 2011, Mathematical Induction and Explanatory Value in Mathematics, unpublished typescript.

 While this paper was originally written for the Stanford Encyclopedia of Philosophy, in some cases I have used verbatim passages from my previous publications (especially 2008b).
-Many thanks to Justin Bledin, Fabrizio Cariani, and Chris Pincock for useful comments on a previous draft.
+Many thanks to Justin Bledin, Fabrizio Cariani, and Chris Pincock for their help with previous versions of this essay.
+This version has benefited from generous comments by Chris Pincock, Alexander Reutlinger, and Mark Colyvan.